 The Marysville Public Library provides bulletin board space in the public service area for the posting of information and announcements of interest to the community.
 While priority is given to materials relating directly to the library, notices of community affairs will be displayed subject to the availability of space.
-Granting permission to post materials does not imply library endorsement of their contents nor will the library accept responsibility for the accuracy of any statements or representations made in such materials.
-Permission will not be granted to post the following: 1) anonymous notices, or those which do not clearly indicate the identification of the individual, group or agency involved 2) announcements or advertisements of a commercial nature 3) notices of religious services 4) notices from political parties.
+Granting permission to post materials does not imply library endorsement of their contents, nor will the library accept responsibility for the accuracy of any statements or representations made in such materials.

+Permission will not be granted to post the following:

+- 1. Anonymous notices, or those which do not clearly indicate the identification of the individual, group or agency involved. - 2.
+Announcements or advertisements of a commercial nature. - a.
+Cultural events for which admission is charged and education courses for which there is tuition are not construed as commercial. - 3.
+Notices of religious services. - a.
+Concerts and lectures held in churches are not religious services. - 4.
+Notices from political parties. - a.
+These shall be defined as any materials from organizations which nominate candidates for public office in a general election.

 All materials accepted for posting must be of reasonable size and free of inappropriate graphics or phrases.

 It is the intent of this policy to establish the public bulletin board as a central source of library and local information, relevant to the needs and interests of the community.
-All materials may be posted which in the judgment of the Library Director comply with the basic policy.
-In determining compliance, it shall be understood that cultural events for which admission is charged and education courses for which there is tuition are not construed as commercial.
-Concerts and lectures held in churches are not religious services.
-Notices from political parties shall be defined as any materials from organizations which nominate candidates for public office in a general election.
+When in doubt, the final determination of a posting is done by the library director.

 Only materials pertinent to library hours or library activities shall be posted on library doors and windows.